jejacks0n/teaspoon/README.md

 ## Usage

 Teabag uses the Rails asset pipeline to serve files which means you're free to use things like CoffeeScript.
-This simplifies the fixtures as well and lets you do some pretty awesome things like use builder, hamlc, rabl, etc. to generate your views.
+This simplifies the fixtures as well and lets you do some pretty awesome things like use HAML or RABL/JBuilder, etc. to generate your views.

 If you want a more visual experience you can browse to the specs in the browser, or you can use the rake task to run them headless on the command line with PhantomJS.
 Works great with CI, too!